pascallanger/DIY-Multiprotocol-TX-Module/README.md

 - on: normal operation.

 ###Bind
-Make sure to follow the following procedure: press the bind button, apply power and then release it after 1sec.
+Make sure to follow this procedure: press the bind button, apply power and then release it after 1sec.
 The LED should be blinking fast indicating a bind status and then fixed on.
 It's normal that the LED turns off when you press the bind button, this behavior is not controlled by the Atmega328.
+For serial, the preffered method is to bind via the GUI protocol page.

 ###Protocol selection
 For serial, leave all 4 selection pins unconnected.